rancher/docs/content/rke/v0.1.x/en/etcd-snapshots/_index.md

 root@node2:~# poweroff
 ```

-Before restoring etcd and running `rancher up`, we need to retrieve the backup saved on S3 to a new node, e.g. `node3`.
+Before restoring etcd and running `rke up`, we need to retrieve the backup saved on S3 to a new node, e.g. `node3`.

 |  Name |    IP    |          Role          |